 Balranald-Ivanhoe Road is classified as a Main Road (MR 67) and is under local (BSC) jurisdiction.
-It is known as Mayall Street within Balranald town, and the town section is under the control of the BSC and is not an approved B Double route.
+It is known as Mayall Street within Balranald town, and the town section is under the control of the BSC and is an approved B Double and A-B Triple route.
 The Balranald-Ivanhoe Road runs for approximately 230 km from the Sturt Highway at Balranald, generally north via Hatfield, to the Cobb Highway at Ivanhoe.
 An 11 km section of Balranald-Ivanhoe Road to the south of its intersection with Burke and Wills Road would be used by Balranald Project traffic and has one lane in each direction, with no edge markings and no sealed shoulders.

-Balranald-Ivanhoe Road is an approved B-Double route north of McCabe Street, and has a 100 km/hr speed limit outside Balranald town (north of McCabe Street) and the section North of McCabe Street is proposed to be used for construction.
+Balranald-Ivanhoe Road is an approved B-Double and A-B Triple route north of McCabe Street, and has a 100 km/hr speed limit outside Balranald town (north of McCabe Street) and the section North of McCabe Street is proposed to be used for construction.
+(Refer Figure 5 & Figure 6)